pasqal-io/pasqal-cloud/README.md

 ### List of supported device specifications

-The SDK provides a method to retrieve the device specs supported by Pasqal.
+The SDK provides a method to retrieve the devices specs currently defined on PASQAL's cloud platform. they define the physical constraints of our QPUs and these constraints enforce some rules on the pulser sequence that can be run on QPUs (e.g. max amount of atoms, available pulse channels, ...)

 ```python
 sdk.get_device_specs_list()
 ```

-The method returns a list of Pydantic `DeviceSpecs` objects with two parameters: `device_type` and `specs`.
-The `specs` are in the `dict` format.
-They can be dumped into a json string and deserialized into a `Device` instance from the `Pulser` library with the `deserialize_device` method from `Pulser`.
+The method returns a dict object mapping a device type to a serialized device specs.
+These specs can be used to instantiate a `Device` instance in the `Pulser` library.